 My Approach

-As an acquisitions editor, I worked closely with my authors through every stage of the editing process.
 In my freelance work, I offer developmental editing for those who want feedback regarding the big-picture issues in their work.
 I offer line and copy editing for those who feel the overall work is ready but needs another set of eyes to refine the details.
 And I offer proofreading for manuscripts that need a final polish before going to the printer.

 I believe that my job is to help an author make the work the best it can be and that the end result should feel true to the author’s vision.
 If you are interested in editorial feedback at any stage of the process, I am happy to discuss how we can work together on your manuscript.